Background pattern

 The maximum recommended dose should not exceed 12 mg/kg/day.

-In the case of renal insufficiency with a creatinine clearance ≥20 ml/minute, no dose adjustment is necessary; if the clearance is lower, the dose should be reduced to half.
-In hemodialyzed patients, the cefixime dosage should not exceed 200 mg/day.
+In case of renal insufficiency with a creatinine clearance ≥ 20 ml/minute, it is not necessary to modify the dose; if the clearance is lower, the dose should be reduced by half.
+In patients undergoing hemodialysis, the cefixime dosage should not exceed 200 mg/day.

-In patients with liver insufficiency, the fact that cefixime is not metabolized in the liver allows for the administration of the medication without the need to modify the dose.
+In patients with hepatic insufficiency, the fact that cefixime is not metabolized in the liver allows the administration of the medication without the need to modify the dose.

-No dose adjustment is necessary for patients of advanced age, if kidney function is normal.
+It is not necessary to change the dose for patients of advanced age if kidney function is normal.

-If you estimate that the action of Denvar is too strong or too weak, inform your doctor or pharmacist.
+If you think the action of Denvar is too strong or too weak, inform your doctor or pharmacist.

 INSTRUCTIONS FOR THE CORRECT ADMINISTRATION OF THE MEDICATION